 She co-authored (with Ed McCarthy) the book, Wine Style (www.winestylebook.com) and the groundbreaking Wine For Dummies, both published by Wiley & Sons.
 With more than one million copies sold, and translations into more than 35 languages, Wine For Dummies is the fastest-selling wine book ever in the U.S. The couple have also authored White Wine For Dummies, Red Wine For Dummies, Wine Buying Companion For Dummies, Italian Wine for Dummies, French Wine for Dummies and California Wine For Dummies.
 Both Wine For Dummies and Italian Wine For Dummies were nominated for James Beard Foundation book awards.

 Mary is a regular columnist for the online wine publication, Wine Review Online (www.winereviewonline.com) and a freelance writer for other publications.
 She was the wine columnist for The Daily News in New York City for ten years.
 She serves as Chief Judge for the Critics Challenge Wine Competition.

 Her accomplishments have been featured in numerous publications, including The Wall Street Journal, Food & Wine magazine, The New York Times, The Wine Spectator, Newsday, and Gourmet, and she has made dozens of television appearances.
 She also frequently judges at major national and international tasting competitions, and lectures to private groups.

 She is also an adjunct instructor at New York University, Department of Nutrition and Food Studies, where she has taught the Beverages Course for the past 10 years.

 Linda was the Director of the New York Office of Wine Institute, the trade organization that represents the wines of California.
 She has lectured widely and has been a judge in many wine competitions.
 She is a trained chef, with a Certificate with Honors from the New York Restaurant School.

-Her other associations include membership on the Board of Directors of the Society of Wine Educators, a Board Member of Les Dames d'Escoffier and Co-Chair of the program committee of the Culinary Historians of New York.
+Her other associations include membership on the Board of Directors of the Society of Wine Educators, a President of Les Dames d'Escoffier New York chapter and Co-Chair of the program committee of the Culinary Historians of New York.